Corpus Christi Car Accident Attorneys

 Start with a Free Consultation, Call (361) 238-2789

 Auto accidents can result in severe and permanent disabilities, such as

-head trauma, or even death.
-Whether your serious injury or loss resulted from a multiple-
+paralysis, and even death.
+Whether your injury or loss resulted from a multiple-

 send a car to bring you to our offices.

-Driver negligence is the most common causes of car accidents in the United
+Driver negligence is the most common cause of car accidents in the United

 The Bandas Law Firm is a trusted personal injury law firm in Corpus Christi

 that is prepared to fully investigate the circumstances of your car accident.